SarEnderTarkanson/expense-tracker-widget/README.md

 yarn start

-(in case of using npm as the package manager, please replace the word "yarn" with "npm" in the command above -> npm run)
+(in case of using npm as the package manager, please replace the word "yarn" with "npm" in the command above -> npm start)

 This will start the client application.